vincentrc/Knight-s-Tour-CSCI-36200-Data-Structures-/README.md

 This program generates a Knight's Tour for given starting positions on a chessboard.
+It performs a depth-first-search on the chessboard by pushing and popping possible moves onto a stack until a solution is found.
 Please see the report for info.